-Depositing the tax refund in an individual retirement account could make the individual to be eligible to claim tax deduction on tax return.
-If the individual has contributed towards retirement plan, then he will be eligible to claim the Saver’s Credit.
+Depositing the tax refund in an individual retirement account could make the individual be eligible to claim a tax deduction on the tax return.
+If the individual has contributed towards a retirement plan, then he will be eligible to claim the Saver’s Credit.
 This credit will help to save for retirement and reduce the tax.

-- The tax credit differs for married and single person.
-The Saver’s credit is worth up to $4000 for married and files a joint return.
+- The tax credit differs for a married and single person.
+The Saver’s Credit is worth up to $4000 for married and files a joint return.
 Whereas, the credit worth is $2000 for singles.

 - File Form 8880, to claim the tax credit

 - An individual is eligible to claim the tax credit if he has contributed to the 401(k) plan by end of the year.

 Other rules for being eligible to claim tax credit are as follows: